 - Non-economic damages are much harder to quantify.
 They include pain and suffering, loss of enjoyment, emotional trauma, and the inability to do the things you once enjoyed.

 As an example, let’s say that an avid tennis player slips and falls in an icy parking lot.
 He attempts to break his fall with his hand.
 In the process, he seriously damages his wrist.
 He will no longer be able to play tennis for an extended period of time.
 While that scenario did not take money out of his pocket, it still counts as an injury.
 It is a serious loss, even if its temporary, and that individual would deserve to be compensated for that loss.
-Your slip and fall lawyer will emphasize the importance of these kinds of losses.
+Your personal injury lawyer will emphasize the importance of these kinds of losses.

 Generally, losses such as these are calculated on a per diem basis.
 Let’s say in the same scenario the avid tennis player will be rehabbing his wrist for the next six months.
 The jury would assign some number to his loss per day.
 Let’s say, ten dollars a day.
 Six months is roughly 180 days and multiplied by 10 that would equal $1800.
 Pain and suffering is calculated in much the same way.
 When there is permanent impairment or disfigurement, settlements and jury verdicts can reach six or seven figures.

 Insurance Company’s Defenses to Slip and Fall Claims

 Personal injury lawyers present their case to the defendant’s counsel or an insurance company, and the insurance company counters with a plausible defense.
 Popular plausible defenses in slip and fall lawsuits are: